marcdotson/data-5600/topics/06_exploration-transformation/README.md

----
-title: "Exploration and Transformation"
-format: gfm
----
+# Exploration and Transformation

 ## Data Dictionary

 Transaction data from a one-week peanut butter soft launch test in a single designated market area (DMA).
-Each of the 4,793 rows represents one customer's peanut butter category purchase behavior during the test period.
+Each of the 4,793 rows represents one customer’s peanut butter category purchase behavior during the test period.

 - **customer_id**: Unique customer identifier
 - **units**: Number of peanut butter jars purchased